Tickets to Disney World for Florida Residents in 2026

 Florida Resident Hotel Discounts

-You can save up to 30% on rooms at select Disney Resort hotels through Disney’s official site when the offer is open (subject to change).
-This is valid for stays during select dates, most likely off-peak dates.
-In some cases, promotions online can also include complimentary breakfast or free parking as an example of additional benefits that could be on offer.
+When the offer is open (subject to change), you can save up to 30% on rooms at select Disney Resort hotels through Disney's official site.
+This offer is valid for stays during select dates, most likely off-peak dates.
+In some cases, promotions online can also include complimentary breakfast or free parking as additional benefits.

 Transportation Advantages

-As Florida residents, you’re likely to find that getting to and around Disney World is more straightforward than for those traveling from out of state.
+As Florida residents, you'll likely find that getting to and around Disney World is more straightforward than traveling from out of state.

-• Driving: If you’re driving, parking fees may be reduced or included in your hotel package.
-These are the promotions you will notice when booking your stay.
+- Driving: If you're driving, parking fees may be reduced or included in your hotel package

-• Ride Shares: Services like Uber and Lyft can be cost-effective ways to travel to and from the parks if to save on parking fees and petrol.
+- Ride Shares: Services like Uber and Lyft can be cost-effective ways to travel to and from the parks if you save on parking fees and petrol

 Dining and Shopping Discounts

-As a Florida resident, you can access a wide range of discounts at the Walt Disney World Resorts, restaurants, snack shops, and shopping venues.
-One of the biggest opportunities for discounts will be from the WDW Annual Pass.
+As a Florida resident, you can access various discounts at the Walt Disney World Resorts, restaurants, snack shops, and shopping venues.
+One of the most significant discount opportunities will be from the WDW Annual Pass.
 Make sure you also carry your Florida ID to receive the following benefits:

 Dining Discounts For Residents

-• Quick Service and Table Service: Various places to dine across the parks with great savings.
+- Quick Service and Table Service: Various places to dine across the parks with significant savings

 Disney Merchandise Discounts